sfigg/commercialization-public/test/hlk/testref/private-cloud-simulator-server-2016.md

     * UserName: Test user's user name
     * Password: Test user's password
     * ComputeCluster: compute cluster name
+    * StorageCluster: Use default value
+    * StoragePath: Default value is ''.
+It uses all the available CSVs from compute cluster.
+You can use different paths by entering comma separated paths.
+Example: **"C:\\ClusterStorage\\Volume1,C:\\ClusterStorage\\Volume2"**
     * VmSwitchName: Name of virtual switch to be used for SDN.
-Example: SdnSwitch.
+Example: SdnSwitch
     * FreeDriveLetter: Default value is **R**.
 During setup, PcsFiles.vhd file is mounted to this drive tter on PCS controller.
 Make sure this drive letter is available.
     * AdapterNames: Comma seperated list of adapter names that are part of the vmSwitch.
 Use the format **"'Name 1', 'Name 2'"** (single quote and double quote are needed) for multiple adapters.
 Names must be derived from Get-NetAdapter cmdlet.
     * VLan: Vlan ID set on vmSwitch.
 Only required if your physical switch is configured for Vlan.
 Enter '0' to indicate that there is no Vlan tagging.